 - The right to be free from discrimination within programs targeted toward people with psychosocial disabilities.

 - Consent and capacity issues and how they related to the issues discussed in the policy.

 - The responsibilities organizations have to prevent and eliminate discrimination.

 - Ways in which organizations can create environments that don’t discriminate.

 Ensuring Your Legal Rights are Upheld

 As per the Policy on preventing discrimination based on mental health disabilities and addictions, Ontarians have rights that cannot be infringed upon because of mental health or addictions.

 “The ultimate responsibility for maintaining an environment free from discrimination and harassment rests with employers, housing providers, service providers and other responsible parties covered by the Code,” the OHRC explains.
 “All of society benefits when people with mental health or addiction disabilities are given equal opportunity to take part at all levels.”

-If you have experienced discrimination or harassment in the workplace, discuss your case with an attorney.
+If you have experienced discrimination or harassment in the workplace, discuss your case with a lawyer.
 For a free legal consultation, call the Preszler Law Firm in Ontario.
 Contact us today at 1-800-JUSTICE® or via our online contact form to schedule a case evaluation and see how we may be of assistance to you.